Treaty of Naples (1639): Spain and Poland until mid-1630s

 The new Polish king Władysław IV, crowned in 1632, resumed the plans harbored by his father.
 In 1634 he sent a special envoy to Madrid.
 Apart from usual negotiations on the Sforza heritage, the talks focused on compensation for the Polish fleet lost to the Swedes when nominally at the service of Felipe IV and ensuring Spanish posts and pension for two royal brothers.
 The main point, however, was Spanish financial support for future Polish military effort against Sweden, since 1630 the formal belligerent in the Thirty Years' War.
 The Polish-Swedish 1629 Altmark truce was to expire in 1635 and the Polish monarch was considering renewal of the conflict.
 In 1634 Władysław sent another envoy, and in 1635 another one followed.
 Until that time Madrid adopted an ambiguous stand; the Spaniards politely listened to Polish demands, but there were no tangible results.
 This changed in the spring of 1635, when two envoys were agreed to travel to Warsaw.
 However, they did not realize the urgency.
 French envoys, sent from Paris at approximately the same time but with opposite objectives, travelled by sea and arrived in Poland in May 1635 just in time to secure prolongation of the Altmark truce in Stuhmsdorf.
-The Spaniards travelled by land and with many detours; they reached the king in Vilnius in August 1636.
+The Spaniards travelled by land and with many detours; they reached the king (who at the time acted as the Grand Duke of Lithuania) in Vilnius in August 1636.
 It was there that they first proposed that an army be raised in Poland to join the fighting in ranks of the Catholic League.